tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 I found it interesting, as some of Python's quirks were starting to bother me and I wanted to try something new.
 A day later, I had completed the Kotlin tutorials using [Kotlin Koans](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Kotlin%20Koans&_ga=2.101592385.1724296010.1598524435-160366776.1590830721) in IntelliJ IDEA (which is an excellent way to get started with Kotlin).
 Hungry to test out my new language skills, I looked around for a project idea.
-As I am a deep learning engineer, naturally I had a look at what DL frameworks Kotlin has to offer and arrived at DL4J.
+As I am a deep learning engineer, naturally I had a look at what DL frameworks Kotlin had to offer and arrived at DL4J.
-This is a Java framework, but as Kotlin is interoperable with Java, it can be used anyway.
+This is actually a Java framework, but as Kotlin is interoperable with Java, it can be used anyway.
 I had a look at some examples of how to build a network and found this ([Source](https://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/kotlin/org/deeplearning4j/quickstartexamples/feedforward/mnist/MLPMnistTwoLayerExample.kt)):

 ```kotlin